 The most important step!
 You need pears that are sweet if you want to cut down on the added sugar.
 Just the sweetest pears you can get!
 Some of the common sweet varieties are Bartlett, Bosc, D'Anjou and Asian pears.

 You can pick your own, or buy them at the grocery store.
-But for large quantities, you'll find that real farmer's markets, like the State Farmer's Market in Forest Park, Georgia have them at the best prices.
+But for large quantities, you will find that real farmer's markets, like the State Farmer's Market in Forest Park, Georgia have them at the best prices.
 In 2007, they were available from late September at $12 to $20 per bushel.

-You'll get about 12 quarts of pear jelly per bushel of pears.
+You will get about 12 quarts of pear jelly per bushel of pears.

 I'm sure you can figure out how to wash the pears in plain cold water and remove any stickers or labels on them.